JackSmack1971/epic-resume/README.md

 Alternatively, open `index.html` directly in a browser.

+## Development dependencies

+All optional tooling and utilities are listed in `dev-packages.txt`.
+This file collects Node and system packages used during local development.
+It is excluded from automated Python package installs on Netlify.

 ## Deployment

 This site can be hosted on services like Netlify or any static file host.
 The `netlify.toml` configuration is provided for Netlify deploys.